 More than once the internal logic is broken and these moments take you out of the show as you yell, “Well, don’t do that!” at the screen.
 When this is combined with more and more scenes that cover typical high school love life issues instead of magical keys that can turn you into a literal ghost and back, it’s hard to care too much about a love triangle.

-Even if there are frustrations, Locke and Key carries momentum by creating some compelling mystery that is fun to watch unravel.
+Similar to October Faction, even if there are frustrations, Locke and Key carries momentum by creating some compelling mystery that is fun to watch unravel.
 Why can’t Uncle Duncan remember anything of his childhood with their father?
-PLus there's a gorgeous aesthetic which always makes the most of the powers of the keys.
+Plus there's a gorgeous aesthetic which always makes the most of the powers of the keys.
 Whilst your own key into the show may jam at irritating moments, it is worth forcing it around until it clicks.

 Words by Michael Record